The following is taken from Campbell County School District's Transportation policy, view the full policy here.

 However if you live in a rural area and your student is the only child at the stop and you are able to notify dispatch or your driver that your student will not be riding it is appreciated.

 Students are expected to be at the bus stops on time and this expectation must be enforced.
 If they are late and the bus must wait, a bus discipline form will be sent home so parents are aware of the concern.
-We request that students be at the stops five (5) minutes before the bus arrival, but we will also take into consideration the extreme weather conditions in the winter months.
+We request that students be at the stops five (5) minutes before the bus arrival, but we will also take into consideration inclement weather conditions.

 Student behavior and situations that occur at the bus stops will be the responsibility of parents unless the event occurs while the driver is pulling up and actually sees the occurrence.
 If the driver observes a problem, appropriate actions can be taken including loss of bus privileges.
 Vandalism at bus stops will result in the loss of bus privileges and possible criminal charges.